-From the Barnard (1956) systems theory, the study identifies and evaluates the M&E sub system in UNRA and its contribution to organisational learning in the development of the road sector in Uganda.
-The study hypothesizes that the results of the roads project formative and summative evaluation sub-system will act in as input or feedback for problem solving in UNRA leading to creation, integration and utilisation of knowledge necessary to deal with the UNRA's complex problems thereby enhancing the attainment of its mandate.
+From the Barnard (1956) systems theory, the study identifies and evaluates the M&E sub system in UNRA and its contribution to organizational learning in the development of the road sector in Uganda.
+The study hypothesizes that the results of the roads project formative and summative evaluation sub-system act as in an input or feedback for problem solving in UNRA leading to creation, integration and utilisation of knowledge necessary to deal with the UNRA's complex problems thereby enhancing the attainment of its mandate.